loader-logo

 • ISO 23977-1 – aerobic biodegradation of plastic materials exposed to seawater (part 1)

-Gas Endeavour can be configured for mesophilic composting analysis according to ASTM D5929 and home composting analysis according to AS 5810 or ISO 14851.
+BPC Blue can be configured for mesophilic composting analysis according to ASTM D5929 and home composting analysis according to AS 5810 or ISO 14851.
 The same configuration may also be utilised to evaluate aerobic biodegradability of polymer samples under the thermophilic temperature range of controlled composting conditions using industrial compost as inoculum.
 This arrangement should be recognised as a simplified method based on measurement of oxygen demand or depletion caused by aerobic respiration of compost microorganisms.
 The method complies well with controlled composting under mesophilic and home conditions by respirometry (ASTM D5929, AS 5810 or ISO 14851).
 It does not necessarily comply with the “certification” method ISO 14855-1 or ASTM D5338, but rather serves as a practical analytical tool of biodegradability evaluation under similar conditions of controlled composting facility under thermophilic condition for internal study or research purpose.

 • ASTM D5929 -18 – biodegradable plastics exposed to source-separated organic municipal solid waste mesophilic composting conditions